wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/notes/multithreading.md

 Hello from thread 3
 ```

 Already, we can see something strange is going on.
 Threads 0, 1, and 2 printed their message before the final line, but then `Goodbye, threads!` is printed *before* thread 3 prints its greeting.
-Unlike our sequential `HelloWorld` program **statements in the multithreaded program are not executed in the same order that were written.** We have no control over the relative order that different threads perform their operations.
+Unlike our sequential `HelloWorld` program **statements in the multithreaded program may not be executed in the same order in which they appear in the control flow of the program.** We have no control over the relative order that different threads perform their operations (though *within each thread*, the statements will be executed in the order prescribed by the program).
 By setting `NUM_THREADS` to 8, I get the following output:

 ```text
 Say hello, threads!